anrbn/GCP-Attack-Defense/README.md

-Start checking from 632
-Post 36,37,38.png into uploads

 Research it:
 API Enabled for actions?
-Add missing images
 Write: Escalating Privilege to a high level Service Account Add Logging for each section test it around linux